TREEHub2026/LearningServiceDocsharing/.github/CONTRIBUTING.md

 ---

 ## Internal Use Disclaimer
-This document is intended for internal training purposes at NTT DATA only.
+This document is intended for internal training purposes in company only.
 Content may change without prior notice.